b-kwizera/alu-higher_level_programming/python-more_data_structures/README.md

-Python function 2-uniq_add.py sums unique integers in a list Python function 3-common_elements.py returns common elements of two sets Python function 4-only_diff_elements.py returns elements present in only one set
+Python function 2-uniq_add.py sums unique integers in a list Python function 3-common_elements.py returns common elements of two sets Python function 4-only_diff_elements.py returns elements present in only one set Python function 5-number_keys.py returns number of keys in a dictionary